MRI of Brain Waste Clearance Study

 What will happen in this study?

 This study consists of two in person visits to the Waisman Center within one month.
 One visit will include a blood draw, answering questionnaires and a cognitive testing session.
 The other visit will be an evening MRI scanning session.
-Participants will be asked to keep a sleep diary and wear a wrist-based sleep monitoring device for seven days prior to the MRI scan.
+Participants will be asked to keep a sleep diary and wear a wrist-based sleep monitoring device for 7 days prior to the MRI scan.

 Procedure Schedule